EirEoin/Graphic-Designer/README.md

 ## Authentication

 Idea 🧠
-* To see if my new user sign up and user authentication is working correctly
+* When new users visit and want to make an account, we want to give them no reason not to come back and visit again.
+So I went to see if my new user sign up and user authentication is working correctly

 Test 🥽
 * I will sign up for a new account and verify my account via email.